- Windows driver

 Yes.
 By connecting the Component video output from your high definition cable TV or satellite TV set top box to the component video inputs of the Colossus, you will be able to record the TV programs coming from your set top box to the hard disk.
 Component video connections are normally the Red/Green/Blue connectors on the back of a set top box.
 Sometimes they are also called YPrPb or YCrCb connectors.

-Colossus encodes in real time directly to the hard disk in an H.264 format with AAC or AC-3 audio.
+Colossus encodes in real time directly to the hard disk in an H.264 format with AC-3 audio.

 There are three formats which you can choose when recording a video: